Chymyst/chymyst-core/docs/chymyst-quick.md

 counter(0) // set initial value of `counter` to 0

-incr() // emit a unit async value incr() // this can be called from any concurrent process
+incr() // Emit a unit async value. incr() // This can be called from any concurrent process.

 next { x ⇒
 // Continue the computation, having obtained `x`. println(s"counter = $x")
   // more code...
-  // which has to be all within this closed scope
+  // which has to be all within this function scope
 }

 ```